TritonDataCenter/pkgsrc-wiki/about:changes.markdown

   + i386: 16,500+
   + multiarch: 14,500+

-- New packages introduced (not all available as binary packages) include:
+- New packages introduced (not all necessarily available as binary packages) include:
   + Firefox 54
   + GCC 7.1
   + MATE 1.18